unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 )
 ```

-Yeah, there's no other real way to do it besides using `exec`, sorry.
+There is no other way (that I know of) to do it besides using `exec`.
 The most interesting thing there is the actual method I used for implementing a 'receive-all-data' method for a socket, using the UNIX signals and causing a `ZeroDivisionError` upon a certain timeout, hereafter unhanging the `self.socket.recv(ssize)` and returning back to the caller by the `return _buffer` which is quite genius if I say so for myself.

-Lambdas are, in eyes of one-lining, simply a generalized sequence of array items (i.e. the parameters), with a return value which can be linked.
+Lambdas are, in eyes of one-lining, simply a generalized sequence of array items (i.e. due to the parameters), with a return value.
 I use them to simplify certain pieces of code, such as above, the `setvar`, `_inner_receive_all` and `_timeout` which would be impossible to do without in that certain code.
 You can technically use the `def` notation, but you wouldn't be able to use it to access any more than a regular `lambda` definition could.
 Imports are achieved by `__import__`, classes are also one-lineable by using `type(<name>, <bases>, <var-dict>)` or `import types` and `types.ClassType` with the same parameters.